 Similar to the Bliss Moisturizer, the Clinique Moisture Surge doesn’t offer the same level of hydration as the Tatcha Dewy Skin Cream.
 It’s close though.
 The Clinique Moisture Surge has a lightweight feel with more of a gel-cream texture.
 Your face feels wet when applying but it dries quickly.
 It leaves your face with a nice hydrated, dewy finish.
 If you go with this product, you may consider first applying a hyaluronic acid serum and then layering on the Clinique Moisture Surge.

-It’s another great product to try as an alternative, but it isn’t a spot-on dupe.
+It’s another great product to try as an alternative, but it isn’t a spot-on option.

-While we haven’t found the perfect dupe for the Tatcha Dewy Skin Cream yet, there are great alternatives at lower price points.
+While there isn’t a perfect alternative for the Tatcha Dewy Skin Cream, there are great alternatives at lower price points.
 In some cases, you can combine more than one product to get the same output as your favorite luxury skincare product.
 Sometimes you have to make tradeoffs to save money.
 It’s up to you how far you are willing to go to save money!

 If you really want to save $$$, consider making your own moisturizers at home!